UNIST-Interactions/tritap/readme.md

 Kernels for the Sony SW3.
-Only works with version LCA43 (go to settings->about->build number to find your build number) If you have another OS version, you can manually install LCA43 on your watch, see here: https://forum.xda-developers.com/smartwatch-3/orig-development/rom-sony-smartwatch-3-rom-t3367728 This folder also includes a 1) touchimage kernel (that reports debug info) and standard kernel (that reports regular touch events).
+Only works with version LCA43 (go to settings->about->build number to find your build number) If you have another OS version, you can manually install LCA43 on your watch, see here: https://forum.xda-developers.com/smartwatch-3/orig-development/rom-sony-smartwatch-3-rom-t3367728 This folder also includes a 1) touchimage kernel (that reports debug info) and 2) a standard kernel (that reports regular touch events).
 It also includes scripts to load kernels and a set of useful adb commands to use when the touchscreen is deactivated.

 touchImageMoments: